GreenteaOS/Greentea/User-Guide/Frequently-Asked-Questions.md

 Greentea builds for comparatively modern hardware only — approximately for most PCs made in the last 10+ years, counting from 2009.

 The oldest hardware with possibility to run is 2007 (64-bit CPUs only), but this is not guaranteed.

+### Sometimes Greentea definitely looks like a Windows 10 clone...is this intentional?

+Ironically, some *independent* design decisions of Greentea team happen to match with Microsoft vision.

+For example, blur effect, white theme and large Start menu icons were designed in Greentea *before* Microsoft announcements (and features like files and apps isolation, unified Control Panel, etc) or before Greentea developers become aware of them.

+Commonly we do **not** look at Windows 10 design (which is meh).
+We investigate design decisions of macOS, KDE, iOS and Android.
+Probably Microsoft does the same ¯\\_(ツ)_/¯

+Note, that the *only* things we try to re-create are a flat look of window frames, sharp user interface edges and basics like font & icon sizes (for app compatibility and user experience familiarity).
+And drawing rectangles seems to give better performance than rounded corners, thus we ignore Windows 7 visuals.